wildfish/django-dashboards/docs/dashboards/howto/serializers/chart.rst

 Creating a Chart Serializer
 ++++++++++++++++++++++++++++

-To create a Chart Serializer all you need to do is: subclass ``ChartSerializer``, define your data and implement a ``to_fig`` method.
+To create a Chart Serializer all you need to do is: inherit from ``ChartSerializer``, define your data and implement a ``to_fig`` method.

 Data